Mayor Dan Kirkpatrick

-In the Fairborn school district, Dan is a member of the Advisory Board for the STEM (Science, Technology, Engineering and Mathematics) program.
-After Dan retired from the Air Force in 2007, he began teaching at Wright State University where he is currently a Faculty Member of the College of Nursing and Health teaching Emergency Medicine for nursing students at The National Center for Medical Readiness.
+In the Fairborn school district, Dan is a member of the Advisory Board for the Project Lead the Way (PLTW) program.
+After Dan retired from the Air Force in 2007, he taught at Wright State University where he taught mental health nursing and disaster preparedness courses for the National Center for Medical Readiness.

-Dan is married to Norma, his bride of thirty-four years and has three children and six grandchildren.
+Dan is married to Norma, his bride of thirty-five years and has three children and six grandchildren.